Depresso-Team/Ra7al_API/README.md

-# Ra7al REST API Project
+# RAHAL REST API Project

 ## Introduction

-Welcome to the Ra7al REST API project!
+Welcome to the RAHAL REST API project!
 This project is being developed by Ahmed Magdy and Zeyad Slama.
-Ra7al is a modern, user-friendly REST API designed to provide various travel-related services and information.
+RAHAL is a modern, user-friendly REST API designed to provide various travel-related services and information.

 ## TeamMates